Skip to main content

 The Benchmark Landscape

 Every 📝Frontier Model launch comes with benchmarks.
 Numbers go up, charts get shared, and the discourse cycles between "this changes everything" and "benchmarks don't matter."
-The truth, as usual, is somewhere in between — and for 📝Claude Mythos, the reported numbers tell a story worth reading carefully.
+The truth, as usual, is somewhere in between — and for 📝Claude Mythos, the numbers tell a story worth reading carefully.

 I've been building production software on 📝Anthropic's models for over a year.
 I don't care about benchmarks in the abstract.
 I care about what they predict for real-world use.
 Here's how I read the Claude Mythos numbers.